Hiking in Austria: The Best Hut-to-Hut Treks

 Quick personal advice

-Free cancellation up to two weeks in advance
+Free cancellation up to eight weeks in advance

 Trekking experts per destination

 Hiking in Austria.
-A hiking holiday in Austria is a great way to relax and enjoy nature.
+Hiking in Austria is a great way to relax and enjoy nature.
 In Austria, there is a wide range of hiking tours of three, four, five, or more days.
 Almost every federal state like Salzburg and Tyrol has hut tours for beginners and advanced hikers.
 A hut hike with a child?
 No problem.
 Get out of your comfort zone and hike from hut to hut in the Alps in Austria.
-In this article, you will find the best hiking trails and Hut to Hut tours in Austria together with all the information that you need to know to get ready for your Hiking Holiday in the Alps.
+In this article, you will find the best hiking trails and Hut to Hut tours in Austria together with all the information that you need to know to get ready for your Hiking in the Alps.
 Servus!

 Taking the night train to Innsbruck and starting a three-day family hike the next day?
 No problem.
 Apple strudel and beer at the Sulzenau Hütte in the Stubai Valley?
 We're in.
 Sweaty hands at the Friesenbergscharte in the Zillertal?
 Let's go!
 Step out of your comfort zone, go hiking in Austria, and trek from hut to hut in the Austrian Alps.